Ultimate self-hosted automation with Platypush

 the git repo, install the dependencies based on the plugins you

-want (although managing per-plugin dependencies is quite easy via pip
+want (although managing per-plugin dependencies is quite easy via pip), and manually create or edit a configuration

 file.
 But it provides much, much more flexibility.
 It can listen for messages on MQTT, HTTP (but you don’t have to run